VannRR/rofi-api/DOCS.md

 # rofiapi
-#### `import "github.com/VannRR/rofi-api"`
+--
+    import "command-line-arguments"

-rofiapi, for use with https://github.com/davatorium/rofi, also see man rofi-script
+rofiapi, for use with https://github.com/davatorium/rofi, also see man
+### rofi-script

 ## Usage